Documentation Index

 What are Traces

-Traces let you dive into the workflow of each model generation and understand the inner workings of an LLM call on orq.ai.
+With Traces, dive into the workflow of each model generation and understand the inner workings of an LLM call on orq.ai.
 Traces correspond to events within the generations.
 Events within a Deployment can be various:- Evaluators & Guardrails

 - Retrieval using Knowledge Base